Key takeaways

 How long does it take to conduct a penetration test?

-On average, it takes one to three weeks to conduct a penetration test.
-It depends on the size of your property and the complexity of the test.
+Conducting a penetration test takes one to three weeks, on average, depending on the size of your property and the complexity of the test.

 Is pen testing illegal?